ai-concentration/udd-telefonica-challenge/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 ## Feedback: Reto Metodology
 https://drive.google.com/drive/folders/1p9R4YdBi9gdW8mukZyk7JRWFNDUAqrAt?usp=sharing
-Inside the folder called Reto2 you will find:
+Inside the folder called CRISP-DM in Reto2 you will find:
 - To do list:
 	- Contains the list of tasks performed and to be performed for the project.
 It gives us information such as the number of hours it took to do the task, planned date, date completed, among other useful information.
 It also includes two graphs (on different sheets) in which we can